Ribbon AMBO, hands form Hannes Taljaard and Aleksandr Okhotnikov on a piano keyboard

 Listening Bodies – growing our ears through and for ensemble improvisation

-This ninety minute workshop by AMBO will happen in Vienna as part of a Symposium of the Society for Dance Research which will take place 25 - 27 September at the University for Music and Performing Arts Vienna (mdw) under the title Dance Resonance – Artistic Attunement in Motion (Tanz Resonanz – Künstlerische Weltbeziehungen in Bewegung).
+This ninety minute workshop by AMBO was presented in Vienna as part of a Symposium of the Society for Dance Research which took place 25 - 27 September at the University for Music and Performing Arts Vienna (mdw) under the title Dance Resonance – Artistic Attunement in Motion (Tanz Resonanz – Künstlerische Weltbeziehungen in Bewegung).

-This workshop will be related to the one we presented in Luxembourg, and we will place the emphasis on how the listening skills of movement artists can be developed.
+This workshop was related to the one we presented in Luxembourg, and we placed the emphasis this time on how the listening skills of movement artists can be developed.

 Artistic Research with eurythmics – interweaving of practice and theory